jaskifstad/ComplexityNav_490/README.md

 ## Getting Started
 The repository is organized in two parts: crowd_sim/ folder contains the simulation environment and crowd_nav/ folder contains codes for training and testing the policies.
-Details of the simulation framework can be found [here](crowd_sim/README.md).
+Details of the simulation framework and method training and tuning details from the paper can be found
+[here](crowd_sim/README.md).